KamilRizatdinov/VueMasteryCourses/README.md

 Vue knows that the URL itself is not changing, so it thinks that there is no reason to rerender the components on the page.
 You can prevent this default behaiviour by insirting `:key="$route.fullPath"` property into the <router-view /> components inside the App.vue

+## Tip#8 (Splitting store logic into different modules)

+You can split logic encapsulated inside store/index.js into multiple modules, which will help you a lot in sence of scalability.

 ## READ ABOUT:

 - mapState utility
 - prev and next rel values inside the <router-link /> component
+- how to split store logic into modules?